ddxxdd-code/CSC258_project_2021_summer/README.md

 ## Introduction
 This is the project for CSC258 in the University of Toronto Summer term 2021.

-Please use the below setup:
+Please follow the below setup:

 Running the code `game.asm` using MARS Simulator